Index to miscellaneous assisted immigrants, 1828-43

-Covering Shipping Inward lists from the Shipping Master's Office, lists for the 1850s, 1860s 1870s, 1880s and 1890s are almost complete with 1900-22 to follow.
+Covering Shipping Inward lists from the Shipping Master's Office, the lists are almost complete from 1845 to 1900, with thousands more currently available in the intervening years to 1922.
 Searchable by person's name, vessel name, and date; includes transcribed passenger lists and links to scans of the original lists.

 Our family history page on Immigration includes examples of various shipping records, useful tips and 'how to' worksheets to help you search for arrivals to New South Wales.

 We would appreciate any feedback and suggestions you may have on using the Index.